ruixiangliu/zmays_germinate/README.md

 ### Annotation

 Ensembl's AGPv2 version only contains a GTF file, but a GTF file and GFF3 file are available for AGPv3.

-### Resources

-There are some derived resources created.
-For example
+## Running

+To adjust the AGP version, uncomment the appropriate `AGP_VER`.
+Then, run:

+    $ make all